Lauren Conrad Shares Her Mother's Day Gift Guide

 We love these products, and we hope you do too.
 E! has affiliate relationships, so we may get a small share of the revenue from your purchases.
 Items are sold by the retailer, not E!.

-Being a mother herself, Lauren Conrad knows a thing or two about what mom wants for Mother's Day.
-The designer has shared some pieces in her LC Lauren Conrad Kohl's line that she thinks are perfect for gifting on May 10.
+Being a mother herself, Lauren Conrad knows a thing or two about what mom wants this Mother's Day.
+The designer has shared some pieces from her LC Lauren Conrad Kohl's line that she thinks are perfect for gifting on May 10.

+"I think Mother's Day is really just about recognizing your mom," Conrad told E!.
+"It is one of the hardest jobs in the world, especially now, and I think taking a moment to say, 'I appreciate the little things you do every single day' is so nice and goes a long way.
+I pulled together a few of my favorite Mother's Day gift ideas, but even something you make yourself, like a homemade card or baked goods will be enough to make the mom in your life smile."

 If you're running late with picking out a gift this year, don't worry: Kohl's has a curbside pick-up service, available at most Kohl's stores daily between 11 a.m. and 7 p.m.
 This means you don't have to wait for any of the goodies below to show up at your doorstep.
 Learn more about how to use this service here.